Data analysts identify and describe data trends using statistics and specialised software to help organisations achieve their business aims.

 What are the chances of getting a job?

-- data analysts are needed to make sense of this data so that organisations can gain insights into their customers' needs and make sound business decisions.
+- they need to make sense of this data to gain insights and make sound decisions.

 How to get your first IT job